1968 Democratic National Convention: "Gestapo tactics" Ribicoff incident

 Daley's security measures were so intense that it was not possible to walk across the convention floor without jostling other delegates, which added to the tensions as Democrats fiercely argued about whether to accept Johnson's war plank to the platform.
 All of it was captured live on national television.
-Pro-war Democrats challenged the presence of the economist John Kenneth Galbraith, who was serving as the floor manager for McCarthy, and sought to have him expelled.
+'Pro-war' Democrats challenged the presence of the economist John Kenneth Galbraith, who was serving as the floor manager for McCarthy, and sought to have him expelled.
 Inside the convention hall were televisions showing the police beating and clubbing demonstrators outside, which increased the tension.
 Robert Maytag, the chairman of the Colorado delegation asked: "Is there any rule under which Mayor Daley can be compelled to suspend the police state terror being perpetrated at this minute on kids in front of the Conrad Hilton [hotel]?"
 Daley's face flushed with anger while his supporters began to boo Maytag.

 On the convention floor, Senator Abraham Ribicoff rose to give a speech nominating McGovern as the Democratic candidate.
 During his speech, Ribicoff pointed to Daley and said: "With George McGovern, we wouldn't have Gestapo tactics on the streets of Chicago," as raucous dissension broke out.
-Daley rose up to scream at Ribicoff (as interpreted by lip readers): "Fuck you, you Jew son of bitch!
+Daley rose up to scream at Ribicoff (as interpreted by lip readers): "Fuck you, you Jew son of a bitch!
 You lousy motherfucker!
 Go home!"
 Ribicoff mildly replied: "How hard it is to accept the truth.
 How hard it is."
 Four of Daley's Chicago officials jumped up to usher Ribicoff away, helped by Daley's bodyguards.

 Defenders of the mayor would later claim that he was calling Ribicoff a faker, a charge denied by Daley and refuted by Mike Royko's reporting.